Funeral prices by state: where funerals cost the most in Australia

 What drives the state differences

 Cemetery fee structures.
 State and local governments or trusts control cemetery pricing.
-WA plots are 25-year grants.
-NSW has a $156 burial tax.
-Melbourne metro plots average $13,028.
+WA plots are renewable 25-year grants.
+NSW has a $156 interment levy.
+Melbourne metro plots run to around $13,028.
 These charges are set outside the funeral director's control and vary more between states than the funeral director's own fees do.

 Metro versus regional.
 Within every state, metropolitan funerals cost more than regional ones.
 The gap is driven primarily by cemetery plot prices, property costs, and the concentration of premium-priced corporate providers in metro areas.